nicholas-johnson/ng-tweets/README.md

 ## Error handling

 The header object contains information about any errors that occurred upstream.
+The header status would normally be 200.
+Anything else is an error.

-Downstream errors are currently.
+Downstream errors are currently not handled.
+Please feel free to submit a patch for this.

 ## Contributing